-Aggregate Outstanding Principal Balance \$1,992,822,492 Aggregate Outstanding Principal Balance - Treasury Bill \$2,332,598 Aggregate Outstanding Principal Balance - Commercial Paper \$1,990,489,894 Number of Borrowers 94,787 Average Outstanding Principal Balance Per Borrower \$21,024 Number of Loans 161,740 Number of Loans - Treasury Bill 178 Number of Loans - Commercial Paper 161,562 Average Outstanding Principal Balance Per Loan \$12,321 Average Outstanding Principal Balance Per Loan - Treasury Bill \$13,104 Average Outstanding Principal Balance Per Loan - Commercial Paper \$12,320 Weighted Average Remaining Term to Scheduled Maturity 202 months Weighted Average Annual Borrower Stated Interest Rate 4.24%
+Aggregate Outstanding Principal Balance \$1,987,460,895 Aggregate Outstanding Principal Balance - Treasury Bill \$6,976,733 Aggregate Outstanding Principal Balance - Commercial Paper \$1,980,484,162 Number of Borrowers 77,391 Average Outstanding Principal Balance Per Borrower \$25,681 Number of Loans 135,950 Number of Loans - Treasury Bill 402 Number of Loans - Commercial Paper 135,548 Average Outstanding Principal Balance Per Loan \$14,619 Average Outstanding Principal Balance Per Loan - Treasury Bill \$17,355 Average Outstanding Principal Balance Per Loan - Commercial Paper \$14,611 Weighted Average Remaining Term to Scheduled Maturity 234 months Weighted Average Annual Borrower Stated Interest Rate 5.49%

 We determined the weighted average remaining term to maturity shown in the table from the statistical cutoff date to the stated maturity date of the applicable trust student loan without giving effect to any deferral or forbearance periods that may be granted in the future.
-See Appendix A to the accompanying base prospectus and " The Student Loan Pools-The Student Loan Corporation's Student Loan Business " in the accompanying base prospectus.
+See Appendix A to the accompanying base prospectus and "The Student Loan Pools-The Student Loan Corporation's Student Loan Business" in the accompanying base prospectus.

 The weighted average annual borrower interest rate shown in the table is exclusive of special allowance payments.
-The weighted average spread, including special allowance payments, to the 91-day Treasury bill rate was 3.10% as of the statistical cutoff date.
-The weighted average spread, including special allowance payments, to the three-month commercial paper rate was 2.64% as of the statistical cutoff date.
-See " Federal Family Education Loan Program-Special Allowance Payments" in Appendix A to the accompanying base prospectus.
+The weighted average spread, including special allowance payments, to the 91-day Treasury bill rate was 3.11% as of the statistical cutoff date.
+The weighted average spread, including special allowance payments, to the three-month commercial paper rate was 2.49% as of the statistical cutoff date.
+See "Federal Family Education Loan Program-Special Allowance Payments" in Appendix A to the accompanying base prospectus.

 For this purpose, the three-month financial commercial paper rate is the average of the bond equivalent rates of the three-month commercial paper (financial) rates in effect for each of the days in a calendar quarter as reported by the Federal Reserve in Publication H.15 (or its successor) for that calendar quarter.
+See "Recent Developments" in this prospectus supplement for a description of recent events that have impacted the calculation of such rate.
 The 91-day Treasury bill rate is the weighted average per annum discount rate, expressed on a bond equivalent basis and applied on a daily basis, for direct obligations of the United States with a maturity of thirteen weeks, as reported by the U.S. Department of the Treasury.